skemp-godaddy/other-repo/docs/Secondary_Docs/more_more.md

 ---
 layout: page
-title: More More
+title: More Data On My Repo
-permalink: /getting-started/more-more
+permalink: /projects/my_other_repo/more_data/
-parent: More Pages
+parent: My Other Repo
 ---
 # More More Docs
 This is a page to demonstrate the use of gd docs layered docs